Is Was A-Oak-Kay!

 The Dewey-Granby Oak, Granby

-Update 2: On 10/28/2011 a historic snowstorm hit northern Connecticut.
+2011 Update: A historic Halloween ice and snowstorm hit northern Connecticut.
 With the foliage still on the trees and the snow being heavy and wet, The Granby Oak suffered severe damage.
-See picture at bottom.
+See picture below.

 On a beautiful September day my family made the pilgrammage north to the area of the state affectionately known as, “Am I still in Connecticut?”
 Like a Wiccan or a Druid, I had picked the Autumnal Equinox as the exact day to experience the Dewey-Granby Oak.
 I had stumbled across a website touting this particular white oak (Quercus alba) and CTMQ has an affinity for cool trees – so we made a date.

 At one point in CTMQ’s maturation (still very much ongoing), I had a list of stuff to see and merely had written, “The Coolest Tree.”
 One day I received a very thorough and appreciated email from a “Doug42351” (thereby becoming “Friend of CTMQ Doug42351”) who instantly knew I must have been thinking of the Granby oak, and sent me some good info on the tree.
 In a state with a few million trees, Doug42351 and I both agreed that the Granby Oak was our “Coolest Tree.”
-This, in the face of Connecticut’s largest tree, The Pinchot Sycamore.
+This, only one town north of Connecticut’s largest tree, The Pinchot Sycamore.
 (CTMQ visit) That’s how cool this tree is.

 Still not convinced?
-The Internets yielded the following, from a site for people who do brevets – long distance bike rides with pre-determined points of interest (see links below).
+The Internets yielded the following, from a site for people who do brevets – long distance bike rides with pre-determined points of interest.